nickorkes/MCP-Phishing-Demo/README.md

 # MCP Phishing Response Demo

-Short, compelling demo that mirrors the webinar scenario: a SOC agent triages a phishing report and triggers containment via an MCP tool backed by an Orkes Conductor workflow.
+Demo mocking an SOC agent that triages a phishing report and triggers containment via an MCP tool backed by an Orkes Conductor workflow.

 ## What’s included
 - `mcp-workbench-orkes-demo.ipynb` — end-to-end notebook: